jituvrma007/uiAutomation/README.md

 * Ability to run tests for different browsers/OS by configuring -> Have done that, though right now I have covered just Windows/Mac OS and Chrome/Firefox browser respectively.
 </br></br>

-* ability to run tests for different environments(urls) by configuring/by command-line.
+* Ability to run tests for different environments(urls) by configuring/by command-line.
+Yes, please cross check the build running mechanism.
 </br></br>

 * reading test data from spreadsheet file - Fully dynamically test cases designed.
-We can updated each and every test data.
+We can update each and every test data.
 Along with verification point for respective test cases as well.